 and next by letting $Y_i:=Y_{n-i+1}$.
 If there is a downward trend in the $Y_i$, there will be an upward trend in the (old) $Y_{n-i+1}$, where $n=157$, and so we can apply the theory of the preceding sections to the new $(X_i,Y_i)$.

-As before (in the examples) we take the pilot bandwidth $h_0=0.7n^{-1/9}$, and the automatic bandwidth choice of Section \ref{section:bandwidth_choice} leads to choosing $h=c n^{-1/5}\approx0.34921$, where $c=0.96$ The isotonic confidence intervals for this choice of $h$ are shown in Figure \ref{figure:CI_Mendota}.
+As before (in the examples) we take the pilot bandwidth $h_0=0.7n^{-1/9}$, and used the bandwidth choice of Section \ref{section:bandwidth_choice}, based on (\ref{bootstrap_L2-distance_global}), which gave $c=0.84$ for the optimal bandwidth $h=cn^{-1/5}\approx0.30556$.
+The isotonic confidence intervals for this choice of $h$ are shown in Figure \ref{figure:CI_Mendota}.
 The bootstrap approximation of the MISE as a function of the constant $c$ in the bandwidth choice $h=cn^{-1/5}$ is shown in Figure \ref{figure:MSE_Mendota}.